-The reason I dug up this memory of Barton and that fateful meeting in Singapore, was because in trying to look back at history to see how we can compare our current situation, I realize that the current 2020 bear market resembles much more to the 1974 external shocks to the system and markets than the others.
-The fact that none of the events of 1973~1974 could have been predicted.
-The fact that we are experiencing a major socio- and geopolitical shock to the system and it coincides with a major disruption to the oil market and the currency markets, is also salient.
+The reason I dug up this memory of Barton and that fateful meeting in Singapore, was because in trying to look back at history to see how we can compare our current situation, I realize that the current 2020 bear market resembles the 1974 external shocks to the system and markets much more than the others; the fact that none of the events of 1973~1974 could have been predicted, and that we are experiencing a major socio- and geopolitical shock to the system and it coincides with a major disruption to the oil market and the currency markets, is also salient.
 The resemblances are not lost on me.

-Just like in the other 3 crises, there is still a chance that the paths may eventually converge anyway.
-That the stresses in the system leads to a liquidity crunch that leads to an asset deflation led economic crisis.
+Just like in the other 3 crises, there is still a chance that the paths may eventually converge anyway, and that the stresses in the system leads to a liquidity crunch that leads to an asset deflation led economic crisis.
 However, there is a major difference between 1974 or the other crises and now.
-Even in 2008, many banks and financial institutions were allowed to go under and this led to further financial dislocations.
-However, what has fundamentally changed is the ample experience and readiness of the major central governments and central banks in using the policy tools at hand - both monetary and fiscal - to prevent this from happening.
-My next article will be to discuss these things in more detail.
-But for now, we still have hope as the massive policy responses unfold, that if and when things do bottom and the coronavirus is stabilized as it is in China or even Korea, then the recovery will be a meaningful one because of the underlying stimulus that is being laid into the ground upon which that recovery will be built.
-Of course we have to reach that bottom first and we do not know when that will be.
+Even in 2008, many banks and financial institutions were allowed to go under, leading to further financial dislocations.
+However, what has fundamentally changed is the ample experience and readiness of the major central governments and central banks in using policy tools - both monetary and fiscal - to prevent this from happening.
+My next article will discuss these in more detail.
+But for now, we still have hope as the massive policy responses unfold, that if and when things do bottom and Covid-19 is stabilized as it is in China or even Korea, then the recovery will be a meaningful one because of the underlying stimulus that is being laid into the ground upon which that recovery will be built.
+Of course, we have to reach that bottom first and we do not know when that will be.

 "Quantitatively based solutions and asset allocation equations invariably fail as they are designed to capture what would have worked in the previous cycle whereas the next one remains a riddle wrapped in an enigma." - Barton Biggs

-Yes, history only rhymes and is not always the same and is not repeated verbatim.
+Yes, history only rhymes and is not always the same, nor is it repeated verbatim.
 We face unique challenges and we have just witnessed one of the fastest bear markets in history and we struggle with the relentless volatility and sharp falls in markets which also feel unprecedented.
-The covid-19 pandemic is still playing out, the full repercussions of the shutdown in demand is still being felt and being measured.
-However, as long term investors we need to go back to the basics.
+The Covid-19 pandemic is still playing out, the full repercussions of the shutdown in demand is still being felt and being measured.
+However, as long-term investors we need to go back to the basics.
 Where will we be 1 year and 3 years and 5 years from now?
 If we slept through this whole thing will we still be higher or lower than now?

 How markets perform before, during and after a recession (S&P 500)